Financial Poise

 Despite the hesitation to include alternative investments in their clients’ portfolios, RIAs may have an easier time accessing and evaluating private equity deals thanks to several companies.

 In late 2019, for instance, Schwab Advisor Services created a new platform to provide alternative investment opportunities to RIAs through third-party sponsors.
-The platform eliminates custodial fees, and its first sponsor was none other than iCapital Network, which provides research and performs due diligence for RIAs.
+The platform eliminates custodial fees, and its first sponsor was none other than iCapital, which provides research and performs due diligence for RIAs.

-Other platforms like CAIS and companies like PPB Capital Partners and Republic Capital Group also provide support for evaluating private equity investments.
+Other platforms, such as CAIS, and companies like PPB Capital Partners and Republic Capital Group provide support for evaluating private equity investments.

-It will take some time for RIAs to catch onto private equity as the SEC and the JOBS Act continue to open up the space for more and more investors.
-But catch up they must.
+RIAs will take some time to catch on to private equity as the SEC and the JOBS Act continue to open up the space for more and more investors.
+But catch up, they must.
 Private equity can be an important tool for portfolio diversification with higher return potential.

 The bottom line?
 One way or another, RIAs need to figure out how to meet the burgeoning investor demand for private equity options if they truly want to help their investors reach their financial goals.